alyseTrout/time_entry/README.md

 # time_entry
-See detailed_instructions.txt for prerequisites, setup and usage
+See detailed_instructions.txt for prerequisites, setup and usage.